Liberty: Don Troiani’s Paintings of the Revolutionary War

 Depicting Diverse Revolutionaries Through Art & Drama

-The exhibit unveils one of Troiani’s latest works, "Brave Men as Ever Fought," a painting of the young African American sailor and Philadelphian James Forten witnessing Black and Native American troops in the ranks of the Continental Army as they march past Independence Hall on their way to Yorktown, Virginia.
+The exhibit unveiled one of Troiani’s latest works, "Brave Men as Ever Fought," a painting of the young African American sailor and Philadelphian James Forten witnessing Black and Native American troops in the ranks of the Continental Army as they march past Independence Hall on their way to Yorktown, Virginia.
 The painting was commissioned in 2019 by the Museum with funding provided by the Washington-Rochambeau Revolutionary Route National Historic Trail of the National Park Service.

 Additional Education & Special Offerings

-- Virtual Tour: Liberty is now available to virtual visitors from around the world through a robust online experience of 360-degree high-resolution panoramic images and much more, which will remain permanently available.
+- Virtual Tour: Liberty is available to virtual visitors from around the world through a robust online experience of 360-degree high-resolution panoramic images and much more, which will remain permanently available.